 The aim of this chapter is to provide the reader with useful tools to navigate the beginning of an internal investigation.
 Mistakes made in the initial phases of an investigation can have costly repercussions down the road, and, for this reason, it is important to consider all the relevant legal, commercial and logistical factors in making strategic decisions early on.

-6.2 Assessing if an internal investigation is necessary
+8.2 Assessing whether an internal investigation is necessary

 When confronted with information – from whatever source – that the company or its employees may have engaged in serious misconduct, in-house counsel’s first step is often to assess whether it would be in the company’s interest to conduct an internal investigation.
 Counsel will want to consider whether government authorities are already investigating, or are likely to investigate, the matter, whether civil litigation will follow and in what form, and the potential (or likely) need for remediation.
 Depending on the facts, counsel may also want to balance the costs of investigating and the potential disruption to normal business, as well as any potential reputational risk or commercial fallout.